ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

    ensure that all are passing.

 #.
 Locally test and build the documentation with link checking to
-   ensure that no links are outdated
+   ensure that no links are outdated.

 #.
 Run ``make clean`` to ensure that no results are cached.